Bank of Pinole

 The Bank of Pinole is located at 2361 San Pablo Ave. in Pinole, California.
 Located in Old Town Pinole The Bank of Pinole was built in 1915 by E.M.
 Downer, Sr. and remained as a bank till the 1960s.
-It is currently owned by the City of Pinole and currently does not have a tenant.
+It is currently owned by the City of Pinole and is occupied by the PSB Cafe And Venue.

 It is a one-story building.